SMPyBandits/SMPyBandits/paper.md

 Different collision models has been proposed, and the simplest one consist in giving a $0$ reward to each colliding players.
 Without any centralized supervision or coordination between players, they must learn to access the $M$ best resources (*i.e.*, arms with highest means) without collisions.

-*AlgoBandits* implements [all the collision models](http://banditslilian.gforge.inria.fr/docs/Environment.CollisionModels.py) found in the literature, as well as all the algorithms from the last 10 years or so (including [`rhoRand`](http://banditslilian.gforge.inria.fr/docs/PoliciesMultiPlayers.rhoRand.py) from 2009, [`MEGA`](http://banditslilian.gforge.inria.fr/docs/Policies.MEGA.py) from 2015, [`MusicalChair`](http://banditslilian.gforge.inria.fr/docs/Policies.MusicalChair.py) from 2016, and our state-of-the-art algorithms [`RandTopM`](http://banditslilian.gforge.inria.fr/docs/PoliciesMultiPlayers.RandTopM.py) and [`MCTopM`](http://banditslilian.gforge.inria.fr/docs/PoliciesMultiPlayers.MCTopM.py)) from [@BessonALT2018].
+*SMPyBandits* implements [all the collision models](http://banditslilian.gforge.inria.fr/docs/Environment.CollisionModels.py) found in the literature, as well as all the algorithms from the last 10 years or so (including [`rhoRand`](http://banditslilian.gforge.inria.fr/docs/PoliciesMultiPlayers.rhoRand.py) from 2009, [`MEGA`](http://banditslilian.gforge.inria.fr/docs/Policies.MEGA.py) from 2015, [`MusicalChair`](http://banditslilian.gforge.inria.fr/docs/Policies.MusicalChair.py) from 2016, and our state-of-the-art algorithms [`RandTopM`](http://banditslilian.gforge.inria.fr/docs/PoliciesMultiPlayers.RandTopM.py) and [`MCTopM`](http://banditslilian.gforge.inria.fr/docs/PoliciesMultiPlayers.MCTopM.py)) from [@BessonALT2018].

 ---